LukasForst/DSS/handins/2/README.md

 If the transaction was not received before, it is executed, put to the transaction log and broadcast to all other connected peers.
 This process ensures that each transaction was executed exactly once and moreover, as the network is connected, that each peer eventually receives the transaction message.
-Thus the transaction logs should be consistent at the end of the execution.
+Thus, the transaction logs should be consistent at the end of the execution.

 The system wouldn't be consistent if it does not run in the two-phase mode,